myndzi/wtfnode/README.md

 You can install as a global module (`npm install -g wtfnode`) and call a node script manually: `wtfnode <yourscript>`

-If you do this, `wtfnode` will load itself, then `require()` the script you specified.
+If you do this, `wtfnode` will load itself, then forward control to the script you specified as if you had run `node <yourscript>`.
 When you are ready, send SIGINT (Ctrl+C).
 The process will exit, and the active handles at the time of exit will be printed out.

+You can tunnel parameters to your script by preceding them with a `--` delimiter: `wtfnode <yourscript> -- <yourargs> ...`

 # Module usage